 Sellers can contribute up to 6% of the purchase price or appraised value (whichever is less) towards the buyers’ closing costs.

 FHA loans have a maximum loan limit in Rhode Island.
-The maximum limit is adjusted every year and, for 2023, is currently $472,030 for single-family dwellings.
-Rhode Island has a view counties with higher loan limits due to a higher cost of real estate in these areas.
+The maximum limit is adjusted every year and, for 2024, is currently $498,257 for single-family dwellings.
+Rhode Island has a few counties with higher loan limits due to a higher cost of real estate in these areas.
 Use the table below for the full list of FHA loan limits in Rhode Island.

 Buyers must be able to provide the following information and documents as requested by lenders: